gaehlerm/SoftwareEngineering/README.md

 If you prefer to have the book as a pdf, let me know.
 I can send it to you.
 Though the current setup of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline on the left.
 This gives you an overview of all the chapters.

-This is a book about software engineering, similar to Clean Code by Robert Martin or The Pragmatic Programmer by Thomas & Hunt.
+This is a book about software engineering, similar to Clean Code by Robert C. Martin or The Pragmatic Programmer by Thomas & Hunt.
 So far it is only a rough draft, though it's making progress.
 The first few chapters feel already quite good, the second half of the book still needs some serious rework.

 ## Things to write